The UK’s Most Active Impact Investing Funds

-Impact investing is a strategy through which investors, such as venture capital funds, private equity firms, and business angels or syndicates, aim to generate positive, measurable social and environmental impact, alongside a financial return.
+Impact investing is a strategy through which funds look to generate positive (and measurable) social or environmental impact, alongside a financial return.

 How Beauhurst classifies impact funds

-‘Positive impact’ means different things to different people, so it’s difficult to establish a precise definition.
-For the purposes of this article, we’ve focused on intent.
-We’ve included funds that have explicitly stated that having a positive social or environmental impact is central to all of their investment decisions, rather than a byproduct of philosophy or sector restrictions.
-We’ve also excluded those simply investing in an environmentally and socially-responsible manner (ESG investing).
+‘Positive impact’ means different things to different people, so establishing a precise definition of this type of investment is complex.
+For the purposes of this article, we’ve focused on intent: we only included funds that explicitly state that having a positive social or environmental impact is central to their investment decisions, and not just a byproduct of philosophy or sector restrictions.

 The UK’s impact investing market